habibagamal/SoC_Automation/README.md

 This program automates SoC design.
 It expect json input and it outputs verilog files for the SoC and its testbench.
 Currently it supports AMBA AHB for the high-speed (main) bus and APB for the low speed peripherals bus.
+We're working on the integration with [OpenLane](https://github.com/efabless/openlane) to produce the final GDS2.

 ## Getting Started